 One interesting footnote to this is that the first man John Knox ordained into the ministry of the church was an obscure clergyman by the name of Robert Charles Sproul, of whom I am a direct descendant.

-In the early 17th century, the Reformation spread to the new world with the arrival of the Pilgrims and colonies of Puritans who brought Reformed theology and the Geneva Bible with them.
+In the early seventeenth century, the Reformation spread to the new world with the arrival of the Pilgrims and colonies of Puritans who brought Reformed theology and the Geneva Bible with them.

 Reformation theology dominated Protestant evangelicalism for decades but became diluted later under influences of Pietism and Finneyism.

-By the end of the 20th century, Reformation theology declined dramatically in the Western world, being assaulted by 19th-century liberal theology on the one hand, and the influence of Arminian theology on the other.
+By the end of the twentieth century, Reformation theology declined dramatically in the Western world, being assaulted by nineteenth century liberal theology on the one hand, and the influence of Arminian theology on the other.
 This was especially true in America.

 The American version of dispensationalism got a great boost by the publication of the Scofield Reference Bible.
 The Scofield Bible, with its study notes, served as a popular tool for the spread of dispensational theology.
 This theology was forged by men who had their roots predominately in Reformation thought.
 The themes of classical Reformed theology were modified significantly by this movement.

-The New Geneva Study Bible is the first distinctively Reformed study Bible in English to appear since the Geneva Bible in the 16th century.
+The New Geneva Study Bible (now the Reformation Study Bible) is the first distinctively Reformed study Bible in English to appear since the Geneva Bible in the sixteenth century.
 It seeks to recover the theology of the Reformation and provide a guide for the laity to understand its historically, doctrinally, and biblically rich system.
 Its importance to American Christianity is enormous.
 It is my hope that it will help guide English-speaking evangelicals back to their Reformation roots.
 More importantly, it is designed to call evangelicals back to the Bible itself and to their historic confessions of biblical theology.

-Beyond the borders of America, the New Geneva Study Bible may be used to expand the light of the Reformation to lands where the original Reformation never reached, especially to Russia and Eastern Europe.
+Beyond the borders of America, the New Geneva Study Bible (now the Reformation Study Bible) may be used to expand the light of the Reformation to lands where the original Reformation never reached, especially to Russia and Eastern Europe.